Three ways companies handle bank payments and why they don’t work

 Use a payment service provider (PSP)

 PSPs sit in the flow of funds, meaning money moves through their bank accounts.
-They assist holding customers’ funds, initiating payouts, and accepting payments via an API.
+They assist inholding customers’ funds, initiating payouts, and accepting payments via an API.
 PSPs bear credit risk and take care of compliance on the customer’s behalf.

-Building custom integrations
+Build custom integrations

-As an alternative to using a PSP, some companies choose to build internal software that connects directly to banks’ cash management channels, such as SFTP, EBICS, or API.
+As an alternative to using a PSP, some companies choose to build internal software that connects directly to banks’ cash management channels, such as SFTP, EBICS, or via API.

 Enter Atlar

-Thanks to pre-built bank connections and the platform we’ve designed to manage them, we remove the complexity and let you fully automate and manage your payment flows.
+Atlar saves businesses from manually managing bank payments, paying substantial fees to PSPs, or wasting engineering hours on non-core functionality.
+Thanks to pre-built bank connections and the platform we’ve designed to manage them, Atlar takes care of all the complexity to let you fully automate and manage your payment flows.

 Atlar provides an off-the-shelf solution that automates bank payments at scale and lets you focus on the core business activities that really matter.